philgunning/finance-pipeline/blog.md

 ![Pipeline Overview](./PipelineOverview.png)

-We can expand these out to see the individual ops that makle up the graphs for the job, incluiding the datatypes expected and produceed by each op.
+We can expand these out to see the individual ops that makle up the graphs for the job, incluiding the datatypes expected and produced by each op.

 ![Pipeline Details](./PipelineDetails.png)

-Moving to the launchpad in the UI, we can launch a run of our pipeline job and have real time execution status visualised in the browser along with a constant streasm of log information underneath.
+Moving to the launchpad in the UI, we can launch a run of our pipeline job and have real time execution status visualised in the browser, along with a constant stream of log information underneath.

 ![Pipeline Running](./PipelineRunning.png)

-If the pipeline throws an error mid execution it will show you exactly which step it occured on, and continue to execute non dependant jobs further downstream or in parrallel executions.
+If the pipeline throws an error mid execution it will show you exactly which step it occurred on, and continue to execute non-dependant jobs further downstream or in parallel executions.

 ![Pipeline Error](./PipelineRunningError.png)

-If the error is temporary, such as a remote API refusing connection for too many requests, you can reexecute the pipeline from just that step.
+If the error is temporary, such as a remote API refusing connection for too many requests, you can re-execute the pipeline from just that step.
 Retaining all the cached data from the other ops already completed without the need to start the pipeline execution from the start.

-With the log info writer we added to some of our ops we can see them in the UI as the ops complete.
+With the log info writer that was added to some of our ops, we can see the output in the UI as the ops complete.

 ![Log View](./LogView.png)

 After the run completes for each sub-graph, both outputs are sent to the last op of the parent graph and writes the data down to csv.

-Our stored csv now contains all the data from our pipeline run:
+Our stored csv now contains all the data from our pipeline run, and is available for whatever use case we desire.:
 ```
 Datetime,Open,High,Low,Close,Volume,Ticker,VWAP,DollarValue
 2023-03-16 09:30:00-04:00,304.75,305.0,303.3601989746094,303.5299987792969,154501,NFLX,303.96339925130206,46895688.34140015